 Myth No. 9 – NEET cannot be cleared without coaching

-Fact – It is reasonably an archaic thought that in today’s era NEET cannot be cleared without coaching.
+Fact – It is reasonably an archaic thought that in today’s era, NEET cannot be cleared without coaching.
 The world’s information is just a click away.
 Access to study materials/resources for NEET is now easier than it has ever been.
 Tons of mentoring apps are available for use.
 Just work smart.

 Myth No. 10 – Must attempt all questions to crack NEET

 Fact – Anyone who says this, lacks knowledge of the NEET exam pattern.
-The marking scheme of NEET clearly specifies that NEET has negative marking – 1 mark deducted for every incorrect response.
+The marking scheme of NEET clearly specifies that NEET has a negative marking – 1 mark deducted for every incorrect response.
 Be sure of calculated risks and avoid mere guessing.
 In the end, correct responses get counted, not the number of bubbles on the OMR response sheet.

-Committing to a profession demanding a life-long of learning is not a cakewalk, having said that it must also be noted that it is the most rewarding and fulfilling profession.
+Committing to a profession demanding life-long learning is not a cakewalk, having said that it must also be noted that it is the most rewarding and fulfilling profession.
 As being a doctor demands commitment and sheer dedication to your patients, the same ethics must be embraced towards studying medicine.